Meredith Alwine

 Meredith Leigh Alwine (born June 8, 1998) is an American weightlifter.
 She won the gold medal in the women's 71 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.
-She is also a two-time gold medalist in the women's 71kg event at the Pan American Weightlifting Championships.
+She is also a three-time gold medalist at the Pan American Weightlifting Championships.

 Career

-In 2018, she won the silver medal in the women's 75 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
+In 2018, Alwine won the silver medal in the women's 75 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
 In that same year, she competed in the women's 71 kg event at the World Weightlifting Championships held in Ashgabat, Turkmenistan.

-In 2020, she won the gold medal in the women's 71 kg event at the Roma 2020 World Cup in Rome, Italy.
+In 2020, Alwine won the gold medal in the women's 71 kg event at the Roma 2020 World Cup in Rome, Italy.
 In 2021, she won the gold medal in her event at the Pan American Weightlifting Championships held in Guayaquil, Ecuador.

-She won the bronze medal in the women's 71 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
+Alwine won the bronze medal in the women's 71 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 She also won the bronze medal in the Clean & Jerk event in this competition.

+Alwine won the gold medal in the women's 76 kg event at the 2023 Pan American Weightlifting Championships held in Bariloche, Argentina.
+She also won the gold medal in the Clean & Jerk event.
+In September 2023, she competed in the women's 76 kg event at the World Weightlifting Championships held in Riyadh, Saudi Arabia.
+She became injured during her first Clean & Jerk and she was unable to continue in the competition.

+Alwine won the bronze medal in the women's 71 kg event at the 2023 Pan American Games held in Santiago, Chile.